genericmoniker/chorebot/readme.md

 Cards without members will be shuffled and dealt among all the to do lists.

-Note: When looking for boards, lists, cards and members, chorebot searches case-insensitively, so for example, your board could be "Smithy family chores", and your to do list "eric-todo" and those will work just fine.
+Note: When looking for boards, lists, cards and members, chorebot searches case-insensitively, so for example, your board could be "Smith family chores", and your to do list "eric-todo" and those will work just fine.